azurecrew/azurecrew.github.io/content/_index.md

 draft: false
 ---

-## Empowering your business in the cloud
+## Strengthen your business in the cloud

 We make it easier to focus on your business while benefitting from the power of Azure.